bss/mixpanel-celery/README.rst

 want to record something slows you down.
 Using mixpanel-celery gives you all of the Mixpanel goodness without any of the potential performance impact.

-mixpanel-celery works great with Django, but because Celery works with just python, so does mixpanel-celery.
+In theory mixpanel-celery could work without Django, because Celery can work without Django, but in practice this module depends on Django presently, especially for testing.

 For full documenation vist the `online mixpanel-celery documentation`_ (or build the `sphinx`_ documentation yourself).